SDGforskning/sdg-strings/SDG02_query_topic_WoS.md

 #### Phrase 1

-The general structure is *malnutrition*
+The elements of the phrase are: *malnutrition*

 `dietary NEAR/3 deficiency` finds a number of specific deficiencies (e.g. dietary selenium deficiency, dietary Zn deficiency). `minerals` is not used - it only adds a few results, and many are from agriculture. `undernutrition` and other terms are included in phrase 3.